 Who should apply?

-- A master’s degree in an academic area related to drama therapy (this requirement is met by the MA in dance/movement therapy from Antioch)
+- A master’s degree in an academic area related to drama therapy (this requirement is met by the MA in Dance/Movement Therapy and Counseling from Antioch)

 - 800 hours of internship, divided between two populations

 - 500 hours of professional theater training and experience (university, community, and professional theater hours count)